dext/guides/slack.md

 ## Channels

-For starts, hop in the following channels:

-* `#general` – this one is for general Receipt Bank related conversations.
-* `#company-announcements` – this channel is for company updates and announcements you may want to share with the rest of the company.
-* `#random` – use it for jokes, cat pictures or baking recipes.
+You should already be in the following channels.
+Please join them if you are not.

+* `#general` – Company-wide announcements and updates.
+What gets posted here is important, so we try to limit the volume of conversation and use threads, so that messages don’t get lost.
+* `#random` – Fun stuff.
+Anything that is non work related to keep us connected and remind us to be lighthearted.
-* `#hellos-goodbyes` – if you are new, introduce yourself here.
+* `#hellos-goodbyes` – Say hello.
+Introduce yourself here.
-* `#all-hands-meeting` - notes and recordings from all-hands meetings.
+* `#all-hands-meeting` - Notes and recordings from all-hands meetings.

-There are various channels for various topics, so it might be worth it to give a quick glance over the list of channels and see if you're interested in any.
-Don't fret too much about it – if you are needed in a channel, people can easily invite you.
+There are many channels for various topics, so it might be worth it to give a quick glance over the list and see if you're interested in any.
+But don't fret too much about it – if you are needed somewhere, people will invite you.

-On the same note, feel free to open a channel any time you will want to have a conversation with a broader circle of people.
-Just make sure you do the following:
+## Creating new channels

+Feel free to create new channels any time you will need to.
+Here are some guidelines:

-* If the channel consists of multiple words, separate them with dashes (-), not underscores (_), like `#baking-recipes` or `#feature-requests`.
-In devspeak this is lovingly called "kebab case" because all the words look like they are all held together on a shish kebab.
+* Separate words in the channel name with dashes `-`, not underscores `_`.
+Like `#baking-recipes` or `#feature-requests`.
-* Always, always, **always set a channel purpose and topic**.
-The person reading it should get a good sense of what this channel is all about.
-Remember that not everybody is in your department, so make sure that you include enough context for the purpose to make sense to everybody.
-We occasionally prune channels in order to keep the list manageable and purposes are of big help.
+* Always, **always add a topic to the channel**.
+Note that this can only be done after the channel is created.
+Anybody reading it should get a good sense of what the channel is about.
+And remember that not everybody is in your department, so make sure that you include enough context for everybody.
-  The topic is visible every time you look at the channel, so it should be a short reminder of what it is about.
-The purpose can have a longer description.
 * Some channels are in Bulgarian.
-That's perfectly fine as Slack is very heavily used by the dev team and they have many channels.
-They don't follow a special nomenclature (which would be heavily inconvenient), but they will be indicated with a Bulgarian flag (:flag-bg:) in the topic.
+That's perfectly fine as Slack is very heavily used by the Engineering team in Bulgaria.
+Those channels have a 🇧🇬 Bulgarian flag in the topic.
-* Some channels used by the Dev team are expected to be thread-only.
-They are indicated with the `:speech_balloon:` emoji (:speech_balloon:).
+* Some channels are expected to be thread-only.
+This is indicated with the `:speech_balloon:` emoji 💬.
-* If your channel has a lifespan (you want to have a conversation around a topic and once it's over, you're done – you may want to reach a decision in a group, for example), it's nice to archive once you're done with it.
+* When your channel is not needed anymore, please archive it.
-* Don't use private channels, unless you really need to.
-We try to keep a culture of transparency here.
-All team channels in particular should be public - if you find yourself in a private team channel, please archive it and create a new public one.
+* Don't use private channels, unless you really, really need to.
+We’re trying to keep a culture of transparency here.
+All team channels should be public - if you find yourself in a private team channel, ask to archive it and create a new public one.

 Keep in mind that channel names are unique, even for private channels.
 If you intend to create multiple channels for related topics, it is nice to prefix them with a single short word or abbreviation.

-That's all about channels.
-Now let's look into messaging users.

 ## Messaging users